Industrial Engineering and Operations Research

 Doctor of Philosophy (PhD)

 The paramount requirement of a doctoral degree is the successful completion of a thesis on a subject within Industrial Engineering and Operations Research.
-Research areas may include the investigation of the mathematical foundations of and computational methods for optimization or stochastic models, including risk analysis.
+Research areas may include but are not limited to the investigation of the mathematical foundations of and computational methods for optimization or stochastic models, including risk analysis.
 Research also may be undertaken to develop methodologies for the design, planning, and/or control of systems in a variety of application domains, including supply chains, energy systems, healthcare systems, and financial systems.

 Visit Department Website